rahulpargi641/Mech-Hunter-s-Blade-Quest/README.md

     State Pattern:
         - Utilized the state pattern to manage player and enemy states.
           - Player States : Idle, run, roll, attack, dash attack, hurt, and death.
-          - Enemy States: Idle, run, patrol, pursue, hurt, and death.
+          - Enemy States: Idle, run, patrol, pursue, hurt, attack and death.

     Observer Pattern:
         - Employed the observer pattern to decouple classes and facilitate event handling for events such as